Anushilan Samiti: Social influences

 The founders of the Samiti were among the leading luminaries of Bengal at the time, advocating for social change in ways far removed from the violent nationalist works that identified the Samiti in later years.
 The young men of Bengal were among the most active in the Swadeshi movement, prompting R.W.
 Carlyle to prohibit the participation of students in political meetings on the threat of withdrawal of funding and grants.
 Bengali intellectuals were already calling for indigenous schools and colleges to replace British institutions, and seeking to build indigenous institutions.
 Surendranath Tagore, of the Tagore family of Calcutta financed the establishment of Indian-owned banks and insurance companies.
 The 1906 Congress session in Calcutta established the National Council of Education as a nationalist agency to promote Indian institutions with their own independent curriculum designed to provide skills in technical and technological education that its founders felt would be necessary for building indigenous industries.
-With the financial backing of Subodh Chandra Mallik, the Bengal National College (which later grew to be Jadavpur University) was established with Aurobindo as Principal.
+With the financial backing of Subodh Chandra Mallik, the Bengal National College was established with Aurobindo as Principal.
 Aurobindo participated in the Indian National Congress at the time.
 He used his platform in the Congress to present the Samiti as a conglomeration of youth clubs, even as the government raised fears that it was a revolutionary nationalist organisation.
 During his time as Principal, Aurobindo started the nationalist publications Jugantar, Karmayogin and Bande Mataram.
 The student's mess at the college was frequented by students of East Bengal who belonged to the Dhaka Anushilan Samiti, and was known to be a hotbed of revolutionary nationalism, which was uncontrolled or even encouraged by the college.
 Students of the college who later rose to prominence in the Indian revolutionary movement include M. N. Roy.
 The Samiti's ideologies further influenced patriotic nationalism.